NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 72% of search volume (for October 2019) is tagged with broader-topic names within 3 minutes, after multiple iterations that updated the tagging files.
 This was 205,633 of 282,387 searches (72%), and (because the logs are already aggregated) 30,604 of 89,476 rows (34%) were tagged.
 What are untagged are terms searched less than a monthly average of once per day, that are often multiple-concept searches of low frequency.

-During the pilot we did not add supplemental data for the MetaMapLite or CSpell tools.
+During the pilot we did not create supplemental files for the MetaMapLite or CSpell tools.
 This would improve results.

 ## Screenshots